Future-proof ship pipe routing: navigating the energy transition: Introduction

 In this work, multiple groups of terminals (i.e., tanks and engine rooms) must be connected in ship pipe routing.
 Consequently, we consider a generalization of STP called the Steiner Forest Problem (SFP) \cite{kao_steiner_2008}, in which multiple terminal groups must be connected.
 As STP is NP-hard, also SFP is NP-hard \cite{gassner_steiner_2010}.
 For this problem, approximation algorithms are described in~\cite{bateni_approximation_2011, civril_approximation_2019, ghalami_approximation_2022}, whereas a greedy algorithm is discussed in~\cite{gupta_greedy_2015} and a local-search algorithm in~\cite{gros_local-search_2017}.
 We mainly base our work on a study \cite{schmidt_stronger_2021} that describes and compares different ILO models for the SFP.
 We have only found one work that studies the Stochastic Steiner Forest Problem (SSFP) with an approximation algorithm \cite{gupta_constant-factor_2009}.
 To the best of our knowledge, no paper in the literature describes an SSFP where the terminal groups from the first stage scenario must also be connected.

 \paragraph{Our contributions} This work is the first to introduce the 2-Stage Stochastic Steiner Forest Problem (2S-SSFP), which we base on the SSTP problem formulation from~\cite{cheong_solving_2010, zey_ilp_2016, leitner_decomposition_2018}.
 Our work differs from these three papers as \begin{itemize} \item we generalize from STP to SFP by using multiple terminal groups per scenario; \item we generalize the problem by requiring the terminal groups from the first stage scenario to be connected. \end{itemize} We study deterministic (DO), stochastic (SO), and robust optimization (RO) models adjusted with pipe routing constraints.
 For these models, we build upon~\cite{schmidt_stronger_2021}, as this work provides models with state-of-the-art LO relaxation bounds for SFP, leading to enhanced optimization performance in practice.
 To study the scalability of the models and the relative gains of considering uncertainty, we use artificial instances and a realistic instance made in collaboration with maritime experts.
+Although this work focuses on ship pipe routing, we would like to emphasize that the studied network design problem is also relevant in other domains such as in, for example, telecommunication \citep{cheong_solving_2010,hokama_heuristic_2014,ljubic_stochastic_2017,leitner_decomposition_2018}.

 \paragraph{Outline} The rest of this paper is structured as follows.
 Sections~\ref{sec:deterministic_problem_formulation} and~\ref{sec:stochastic_problem_formulation} formulate the deterministic and stochastic problem, respectively, and elaborate on the mathematical models.
 A discussion of the experiments and the corresponding results follows in Section~\ref{sec:results}.
 Finally, we conclude the paper with our conclusions and directions for future research in Section~\ref{sec:conclusion}.